AhmedTakeshy/HoReCa/README.md

 ## Getting Started

+### First, rename env.example file to .env to be apple to connect to the database, and to be able to use next-auth.

-First, run the development server:
+### Second, run the development server:

 ```bash
 npm run dev